Our top pick for

 Phoenix New Media's most recent dividend payout was on 21 December 2020.
 The latest dividend was paid out to all shareholders who bought their shares by 22 December 2020 (the "ex-dividend date").

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Phoenix New Media's is 2.0452.
-This would suggest that Phoenix New Media's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (NYSE average) beta is 1, while Phoenix New Media's is 1.8767.
+This would suggest that Phoenix New Media's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Phoenix New Media Limited provides content on an integrated Internet platform in the People's Republic of China.
 The company operates in two segments, Net Advertising Services and Paid Services.
 It offers content and services through three channels, including PC channel, mobile channel, and telecom operators, as well as transmits content to TV viewers, primarily through Phoenix TV.
 The company, through its website, ifeng. com, provides approximately 40 interest-based verticals, such as news, finance, fashion, entertainment, automobiles, live broadcasting, we-media, military affairs, sports, history, PC digital reading, and real estate; offers interactive services, including comments posting and user surveys; and operates play. ifeng. com, a third-party developed web-based game platform and v.